Samsung's CES 2023 smart kitchen tech puts a camera in your oven

-(Pocket-lint) - Samsung is getting into the CES spirit by announcing new smart kitchen technology that comes straight out of the future - including one new oven that has a camera and artificial intelligence inside.
+Samsung is getting into the CES spirit by announcing new smart kitchen technology that comes straight out of the future - including one new oven that has a camera and artificial intelligence inside.

 The Samsung CES 2023 unveilings have to begin with the Bespoke AI Oven, a product that Samsung promises will make meal prep a breeze.
 The reason?
 The included AI Pro Cooking system uses various technologies and a camera to warn hapless chefs when they're about to burn their food.
 What's more, the camera can also detect what is actually being cooked, allowing it to suggest cook times and temperatures for more than 80 different dishes and ingredients.